 Plus, Allstate has more discounts than State Farm, for example.
 Allstate has many discounts that focus on being claims-free.
 State Farm doesn’t have even one.

 Read a full State Farm homeowners insurance review.

 The Bottom Line

-If you are considering both State Farm and Allstate, you should choose Allstate for its breadth of coverages and discounts.
-You may end up paying more, but Allstate protects your home and assets more than State Farm does.
+If you are considering both State Farm and Allstate, you should choose Allstate for its breadth of coverage and discounts.
+You may pay more, but Allstate protects your home and assets more than State Farm does.